kesslerr/m4d/README.md

 ```

 The model fitting in *Julia* is an inifinite times faster than in *R*, especially for large models and data sets.
-The bottleneck however is the conversion from a *Julia* LMM object to an *R* LMM object, which takes a few hours per model.
+The bottleneck however is the conversion from a *Julia* LMM object to an *R* LMM object, which takes a few hours per model (due to reasons that escape me).

-The present steps were performed before the *targets* pipeline to prevent computationally intensive steps to run after pipeline invalidation.
-Other, less intensive steps run in Julia are performed later via *targets* pipeline, but are not for the main results but refer to calculations done for the appendix.
+The present steps were performed before the *targets* pipeline to prevent computationally intensive steps from running after pipeline invalidation.
+Other, less intensive steps shown in the manuscript appendix - run in Julia - are performed from within the *targets* pipeline.

 ## Modeling the impact of preprocessing on decoding performance